United States v. Skrmetti: Discrimination on transgender status

-The government argued that transgender people as a group met all four criteria.
+The plaintiffs argued that transgender people as a group met all four criteria.

 Tennessee denied that the bill discriminates on transgender status, arguing again that it distinguishes only different medical uses, and pointing out that, for example, a transgender youth would be permitted to use puberty blockers for purposes unrelated to gender transition (such as to treat precocious puberty).
 The state further argued that even if the bill were considered to discriminate on transgender status, the court should not "get back in the fraught business of creating suspect classes".

-Legal experts considered it very unlikely that the court would accept the government's argument in identifying transgender people as a quasi-suspect class, given that it has been decades since the court identified a new class as suspect or quasi-suspect.
+Legal experts considered it very unlikely that the court would accept the plaintiffs' argument in identifying transgender people as a quasi-suspect class, given that it had been decades since the court identified a new class as suspect or even quasi-suspect.

 Supreme Court

 On November 6, 2023, the United States petitioned the Supreme Court to hear this case on appeal.
 The Supreme Court granted certiorari on June 24, 2024.
 Whereas the government's petition alleged a violation of the Equal Protection Clause, the plaintiffs filed a separate petition for certiorari, which the court did not grant, which additionally presented the theory that the bill violated the Due Process Clause by denying parents the right to make medical decisions for their children.

 On February 7, 2025, the Department of Justice under the Trump Administration reversed its previous stance under the Biden Administration, claiming in a letter to the Supreme Court that the Tennessee law does not violate equal protection based on sex or any other characteristic, but maintained that the Court should still proceed with ruling on the case.
 Prior to the letter's issuance, legal experts predicted that with oral arguments having already taken place, such a reversal would have little impact on the case.